Youngsters would like to learn more DIY skills

 Learn skills via multiple channels

-To learn these skills, multiple channels are demanded.
-Zooming in on the youngsters, the channels through which they prefer to gain knowledge vary from online videos, in-person assistance from a relative or professional to reading articles and attending workshops.
+To learn these skills multiple channels are demanded.
+Zooming in on the youngsters, the channels from which they prefer to gain knowledge vary from online videos, in-person assistance from a relative or professional to reading articles and attending workshops.
 This tells DIY retailers and manufacturers that they should offer their content via multiple channels.
 The advantage is that other age groups have similar preferences when it comes to learning DIY skills.
-Just as with the youngsters, the online videos are mentioned the most among the 55+ age group.
+Just as with the youngsters, the online videos are mentioned the most among the age group 55+.

-Due to the aging population in Europe, the share of home improvement jobs in which a professional will be involved is expected to rise.
-To keep home improvement affordable to the general consumer, it is important that younger generations will take on the home improvement jobs themselves.
+Due to the aging society in Europe, the share of home improvement jobs in which a professional will be involved is expected to rise.
+To keep home improvement affordable to the general consumer it is important that younger generations will take on the home improvement jobs themselves.
 For this reason, it is crucial that they will be supported in the right way.
 There definitely is a high interest among consumers to learn these skills.
 The challenge is to offer the consumers the content which they need in various formats and through multiple channels.
 The DIY retailers and manufacturers who are able to offer this content to the consumer, will tap into their customer journey in the purchasing and installation phase.
-Offering this content should lead to more sales opportunities.
+Which means offering this content should lead to more sales opportunities.